scrapinghub/frontera/docs/source/topics/frontera-settings.rst

 Default: ``False``

-When enabled workers will use TFramedTransport and TCompactProtocol features of Thrift.
-Dramatically reduces transmission overhead, but the server needs to be configured to use framed transport and compact protocol.
+Enabling this option dramatically reduces transmission overhead, but the server needs to be properly configured to use Thrifts framed transport and compact protocol.

 .. setting:: HBASE_USE_SNAPPY